French billionaires eye truce in battle for Lagardere media group - sources

-Media & TelecomFrench billionaires eye truce in battle for Lagardere media group - sources

-Two of France’s richest businessmen are close to a deal over media and publishing company Lagardere (LAGA.PA) that would hit pause on their attempts to cherry-pick its assets for several years, three sources close to the discussions said on Sunday.
+PARIS (Reuters) - Two of France’s richest businessmen are close to a deal over media and publishing company Lagardere that would hit pause on their attempts to cherry-pick its assets for several years, three sources close to the discussions said on Sunday.

 Vincent Bollore, the top shareholder in Lagardere via his Vivendi group, and luxury goods tycoon Bernard Arnault, also a Lagardere investor, have been at the centre of a tussle over the firm and its influential media outlets for months.